nc-callender/ST-558-Project-4-Shiny-App/README.md

 First make sure all packages are installed and loaded.

 Then use this code:
-Shiny::runGitHub(repo= “ST-558-Project4-Shiny-App“,
+Shiny::runGitHub(repo= "ST-558-Project4-Shiny-App",
-username = “nc-callender”,
+username = "nc-callender",
-“ref=main”,
+ref="main",
-Subdir = “BrestTumorApp“)
+Subdir = "BrestTumorApp")